AryptonXD/Resist/ResistTermsAndConditions.md

 ## 10. Governing Law and Jurisdiction

-These Terms shall be governed by and construed in accordance with the laws of India, without regard to its conflict of laws principles.
-Any dispute arising out of or relating to these Terms or your access to or use of the Bot shall be subject to the exclusive jurisdiction of the courts located in India.
+These Terms shall be governed by and construed in accordance with the laws of Bharat, without regard to its conflict of laws principles.
+Any dispute arising out of or relating to these Terms or your access to or use of the Bot shall be subject to the exclusive jurisdiction of the courts located in Bharat.

 ## 11. Entire Agreement

-These Terms constitute the entire agreement between you and [Bot Name] regarding the use of the Bot and supersede all prior and contemporaneous agreements, understandings, negotiations, and discussions, whether oral or written.
+These Terms constitute the entire agreement between you and Resist regarding the use of the Bot and supersede all prior and contemporaneous agreements, understandings, negotiations, and discussions, whether oral or written.

 ## 12. Severability